pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### if you do it, do it accessibly and that means do accessibility yourself

 If you put print equation layout on the web, be aware that you're bringing inaccessible content to the web.
 I'm happy to point anyone to WCAG 1.1.1 because every print equation layout tradition clearly separates its use from text.
 TeX literally separates "math mode" from "text mode" - you can't be much clearer.
-But other systems do the same thing.
-In MS Word and similar tools, the equation editing will be found in an entirely separate UI area from text editing.
+Other systems do the same thing: in MS Word and similar tools, the equation editing will be found in an entirely separate UI area from text editing.
 The two are disjoint.
 Call me non-intuitionistic but "not text" is "non-text".

 Essentially, you're putting up a structured image.
 SVG is the best mental model here: if you generate a diagram with mermaidjs, you could use some of your input to enable accessibility.
 But you probably have to do a whole lot more.

-But you don't have to do everything yourself.
-Speech Rule Engine provides you the best heuristics on the market and a direct way to bring your own - whether you bring a plain label (that still offers SRE's heuristics and layout information) or you write your own heuristics, it's there to build upon.
+You don't have to do everything yourself.
+Speech Rule Engine provides you the best heuristics on the market and [a direct way to bring your own](/0215) - whether you bring a plain label (that still offers SRE's heuristics and layout information) or you write your own heuristics, it's there to build upon.

 Above all: be mindful what you want to do.
 If you want to provide TeX as non-visual presentation, do that; you are the author and it's your prerogative.
 Just tell users and be open to criticism.

 If you want to provide more standardized descriptions, use Speech Rule Engine to generate them.
 You can provide braille-specific descriptions alongside speech-oriented ones.
 MathJax and SRE are the best there is for that kind of thing.
 If you don't use JS on the client, you can still do things server-side.
-If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS (check this page to see how that works); several solutions are being discussed that might avoid any client-side JS.
+If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS (check [this site's source](https://github.com/pkra/peterkrautzberger.org/) to see one way of doing that); several ideas are being discussed in the standards world which might make exploration work without client-side JS in the future.

 ## The end